moj-analytical-services/user-guidance/source/documentation/get-started.md

 To request an account for the Analytical Platform, you should send an email with your GitHub username to the [Analytical Platform team](mailto:analytical_platform@digital.justice.gov.uk).
 Please provide details of your role and team, and why you need an account on the platform.
 The team will then invite you to join the [MoJ Analytical Services](https://github.com/moj-analytical-services) GitHub organisation.

+The invitation to join MoJ Analytical Services will usually be sent within 24 hours of your request.
+If you haven't received your invitation following that time period, you can follow up in the [#analytical-platform-support](https://asdslack.slack.com/archives/C4PF7QAJZ) Slack channel (see [below](#3-slack-account) for joining details).

 ### Accept your invitation to the MoJ Analytical Services GitHub organisation

 When you are invited to join the MoJ Analytical Services GitHub organisation, you will receive an email with a link to accept the invitation.